Environmental Sound Classification on An Embedded Hardware Platform: Acknowledgements

 This work was supported by Engineering and Physical Sciences Research Council (EPSRC) Grant EP/T019751/1 ``AI for Sound (AI4S)''.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
-We would like to thank Dr Tim Brookes, from the Institute of Sound Recording (IoSR) at the University of Surrey, for his invaluable advice and for providing the volume meter Precision Gold IEC 651.